THE FRUIT OF THE HOLY SPIRIT (Part 1)

 6 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.

 7 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”

 Learn more about the fruit of the Holy Spirit in the second part of this piece.

-Prayer: My Dear Heavenly Father, thank You for the divine, pure and unfailing love, joy and peace that the Holy Spirit is constantly producing in my heart.
-My Dear Holy Spirit, teach and help me to constantly bear or manifest Your fruit in my emotions and actions, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for the divine, pure and unfailing love, joy, and peace that the Holy Spirit constantly produces in my heart.
+My Dear Holy Spirit, teach and help me continuously bear or manifest Your fruit in my emotions and actions, in Jesus’ name.
 Amen.